Step 4

 Like the means-tested care fee, the Services Australia decides this, based on their assessment of your income and assets.

-The government can subsidise your accommodation costs, to a maximum of $69.49 per day, meaning you may need to pay part of the cost.
+The government can subsidise your accommodation costs, meaning you may need to pay part of the cost.

 You will be advised by Services Australia what you will be expected to pay, which will be one of the following: